varun-11-maker/Music-Player/README.md

 <h1>Music Player</h1>
-Overview
+<h2>Overview</h2>
 The Music Player is a web-based application that replicates the core features of a modern music streaming service.
-This project allows users to browse a library of songs, create and manage playlists, and enjoy seamless audio playback directly in their browser.
+This project allows users to browse a library of songs and enjoy seamless audio playback directly in their browser.